camwest/cog/README.md

 * title - page title
 * include - includes an html file, use a relative url
+* repeat - wrapper around ngRepeat
-* posts - iterates through posts, adds a post variable to scope (post.url, post.title, post.time, post.content)
+(post.url, post.title, post.time, post.content)
-* no-posts - yields only if there are no posts
-* categories - iterates through categories, adds a category variable to scope (category.url, category.label)
-* no-categories - yields only if there are no categories
-* archives - iterates thorugh archives, adds an archive variable to scope (archive.url, archive.label)
-* no-archives - yields only if there are no archives
+* no="resource" - yields only if there are no #resource
+* paginate="resource" - shows pagination links for the resource based on the current page and the number of posts per page